030820acc/030820acc/README.md

 ## About me:
 - Currently learning: Svelte/Sveltekit
+- Working on the Boot.dev backend course.
 - 💼 Check out [my portfolio](https://030820acc.github.io/)!
 - 🎼 Musician with more than 10 instruments and 12 years of experience.
-- 🛠 Background in the trades including HVAC and automotive maintanence
+- 🛠 Background in the trades, multi family maintenance and HVAC.
 - 🎮 Videogames and table-top RPG are my favorite things to do after work.

 ## Contact me: